ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 tested with |ns3| versions 3.22, 3.23, 3.24.1, and 3.25.
 They are fully
 compatible with ``ofsoftswitch13`` library release 2.0.x.
 It is strongly recommended to use the latest module version for better results.
-Please, avoid the use ``OFSwitch13`` versions prior to 2.0.0, which cannot be considerable as stable.
+Please, avoid the use ``OFSwitch13`` versions prior to 2.0.0, which are not considerable as stable versions.

 References
 ==========